digirati-co-uk/delft-exhibition-converter/exercises/starter.md

 Now click _Create_ under the HTML box to create this annotation.
 On the new annotation's **Technical** tab, set the `motivation` property to "describing" (if it isn't already).

+> **⚠ Annotation Body is not an array**
+> I don't know if this matters but the existing converted Delft manifests have their info panels textual body as arrays.
+The Manifest Editor creates this as a direct object body.
+I needed to update the "text" renderer to accommodate.
+> The same is true of annos under `canvas.annotations`, both here and for the tour step pointers.

 You can set the `label` property of the annotation, and the `label` of the annotation page you created to hold it, which makes things easier to identify in the Manifest Editor even though they are not used in the exhibition.

 > **⚠ NOT POSSIBLE**